Lukashenko, Putin meet in Sochi, Russia grants $1.5bn bailout loan... and more?

 Embattled Belarusian President Alexander Lukashenko flew to Sochi in Russia and met with Russian President Vladimir Putin to broker a rescue deal on September 14.

-Russia agreed to provide Minsk with an emergency $1.5bn loan as the country is already running short of cash.
-As bne IntelliNews reported the ATMs in Minsk have already run dry of dollars as the population rushed to convert their savings into dollars in case of yet another deep devaluation.
+Russia agreed to provide Minsk with an emergency $1.5bn loan, as the country is already running short of cash.
+As bne IntelliNews reported, the ATMs in Minsk have already run dry of dollars as the population have rushed to convert their savings into dollars in case of yet another deep devaluation.

 Companies are also reportedly running out of money and have begun to delay wage payments, according to anecdotal accounts posted on social media.
 Ratings agencies warned that banks are coming under pressure and Fitch warned on August 28 that liquidity is drying up, exacerbating risks to the banking sector.
 That was followed by a downgrade of Belarusian debt by S&P at the end of last week as the country's risk profile deteriorates.

 The drain on dollars saw the country’s international reserves drop by $1.4bn in August alone, down some 18% from $8.8bn prior to the outbreak of unrest.
-However, this is about a third of the country’s cash US dollar holdings and it cannot sustain such heavy outflows for long.
+However, this is about a third of the country’s US dollar cash holdings and it cannot sustain such heavy outflows for long.
 About 80% of Belarus’ debt – including its domestic debt – is denominated in dollars.
 Russia has already offered Belarus debt relief on $1bn worth of debt that comes due now two weeks ago.

-The new Russian loan is new cash designed to shore up the government finances.
+The new Russian loan is fresh cash designed to shore up the government finances.
 But it won’t do more than plug the hole created by the recent unrest and will not be enough to allow the government to meet the $3bn of debt obligations that come due in the rest of this year.
-Belarus has little choice other than to turn to Russia again later this year for more money as it has been de facto cut off from the international capital markets, making Russia its lender of last resort.
+Belarus has little choice other than to turn to Russia again later this year for more money, as it has been de facto cut off from the international capital markets, making Russia its lender of last resort.
 Half of Belarus’ outstanding $16bn debt is already owed to Russia.

 Escape plan

 The meeting was closely watched for signs of what Moscow and Minsk are proposing to do to end the crisis.
 Lukashenko arrived in Sochi in a considerably weakened position after his security forces attempted to stymie the now traditional Sunday protests, this week named “March of the Heroes”.
-But yet again the sheer number of people that came out to demonstrate swept the security forces away before them; an estimated quarter of million people were on the streets, possibility making the most recent march the biggest to date.
+But yet again the sheer number of people that came out to demonstrate swept the security forces before them; an estimated quarter of million people were on the streets, possibility making this most recent march the biggest to date.

-Lukashenko has been ratcheting up the pressure and the OMON have again begun to snatch protestors from the street.
+Lukashenko has been ratcheting up the pressure and the OMON have again begun to snatch protesters from the street.
 Police arrested 774 people at Sunday’s demonstration according to the interior ministry, taking the total that have been incarcerated in the last month to over 10,000, although many have already been released.
-Another six people have been confirmed killed and some 50 remain missing according to human rights groups.
+Another six people have been confirmed killed and some 50 remain missing, according to human rights groups.
 The violence has only fuelled the resentment against Lukashenko and brought ever more people onto the street.

 Putin endorsed Lukashenko’s proposals to reform the constitution as “logical and timely”, but that can only happen after a referendum on the changes, which would make some modest concessions to reducing the president’s power.
 Lukashenko said once the constitution is changed he would be open to organising new presidential and parliamentary elections.
-However, Lukashenko also made it clear that the earliest this could happen was in 2022 and he has flatly refused to engage with the newly established Coordinating Council that represents the opposition and the nominal president-elect Svetlana Tikhanovskaya.
+However, Lukashenko also made it clear that the earliest this could happen was in 2022 and he has flatly refused to engage with the newly established Coordinating Council that represents the opposition and the nominal president-elect, Svetlana Tikhanovskaya.

 Union State deal